 4 Fastest Birds of Prey

-Watching birds zip across the sky is a breathtaking experience – but just how fast can some birds of prey go – and how do they do it?
+Watching birds zip across the sky is a breathtaking experience – However, how fast can some birds of prey go – and how do they do it?
 Let’s look at the five fastest birds of prey.

 There are many incredibly fast birds out there.
 The White Throated Needletail, a tiny swift from the mountains of Asia, clocks speeds of up to 105 miles per hour – the fastest flapping speed of any bird out there.
 Frigatebirds, albatrosses, and other seabirds can also hit nearly 100 miles per hour when they catch the right wind currents.